-However, our Board of Directors will continue to periodically review our leadership structure and may make such changes in the future as it deems appropriate.
-At times when the Chair of the Board is a member of management or does not otherwise qualify as independent, our Corporate Governance Guidelines provide that the independent directors may appoint a Lead Director.
-The Lead Director's responsibilities would include, but would not be limited to, presiding over all meetings of the Board of Directors at which the Chair of the Board is not present, including any executive sessions of the independent directors, approving the Board's meeting schedules and agendas, and acting as liaison between the independent directors of the Board and the Chief Executive Officer and the Chair of the Board.
-We currently do not have a Lead Director.
+Our Board of Directors will continue to periodically review our leadership structure and may make such changes in the future as it deems appropriate.
+At times when the Board Chair is a member of management or does not otherwise qualify as independent, our Corporate Governance Guidelines provide that the independent directors may appoint a Lead Independent Director.
+We do not currently have a Lead Independent Director as our Board Chair qualifies as independent.
+We believe the current structure of the Board of Directors supports the risk oversight functions described below through our independent directors at the Board level and independent leadership at the Board committee level with ultimate oversight by the full Board of Directors led by our independent Chair.

 Risk assessment and oversight are an integral part of our governance and management processes.
 Our Board of Directors encourages management to promote a culture that incorporates risk management into our corporate strategy and day-to-day business operations.
-Management discusses strategic and operational risks at regular management meetings.
-Throughout the year, senior management reviews these risks with the Board of Directors at regular Board meetings as part of management presentations that focus on particular business functions, operations or strategies, and presents the steps taken by management to mitigate or eliminate such risks.
+Management reviews and discusses strategic and operational risks at regular management meetings.
+Throughout the year, senior management reviews and discusses these risks with the Board of Directors at regular Board meetings as part of management presentations that focus on particular business functions, operations and/or strategies, and presents the steps taken by management to mitigate or eliminate such risks.
 Our Board of Directors does not have a standing risk management committee, but rather administers this oversight function directly through the Board of Directors as a whole, as well as through various standing committees of the Board of Directors that address risks inherent in their respective areas of oversight.
 In particular, our Board of Directors regularly reviews information regarding the Company's credit, liquidity and operations, as well as the risks associated with each.
 Our Audit Committee is responsible for discussing the Company's policies with respect to risk assessment and risk management, including guidelines and policies to govern the process by which the Company's exposure to risk is handled, and also oversees management of financial and cybersecurity risks and potential conflicts of interest.
+The Technology and Innovation Committee is responsible for reviewing and evaluating the Company's technology risk management, including but not limited to, the Company's programs, policies, practices and safeguards for information technology, information security, cybersecurity, data protection and privacy, and providing periodic reports to the Audit Committee regarding such matters.
 Our Compensation Committee is responsible for overseeing the management of risks relating to the Company's compensation plans, equity incentive plans and other compensatory arrangements.
-Our Nominating and Corporate Governance Committee manages risks associated with the Company's corporate governance framework and ESG framework.
-While each committee is responsible for evaluating certain risks and overseeing the management of such risks, the entire Board has an active role in overseeing management of the Company's risks and is regularly informed through committee reports about such risks.
-The Board does not believe that its role in the oversight of our risks affects the Board's leadership structure.
+Our Nominating and Corporate Governance Committee manages risks associated with the Company's corporate governance framework and environmental, social and governance framework.
+While each committee is responsible for evaluating certain risks and overseeing the management of such risks, the entire Board of Directors has an active role in overseeing management of the Company's risks and is regularly informed through committee reports about such risks.
+The Board of Directors does not believe that its role in the oversight of our risks affects the Board's leadership structure.

-Code of Ethics
+Code of Business Conduct and Ethics